astrolicious/studiocms/www/docs/src/content/docs/config-reference/default-frontend-config.md

   order: 3
 ---

-`defaultFrontEndConfig` is an object value that is used to determine how the default dashboard routes should be rendered in `astroStudioCMS`.
-This is used to setup your user facing front-end.
+`defaultFrontEndConfig` is an object that is used to determine how the default dashboard routes should be rendered in `astroStudioCMS`.
+This is used to setup your user-facing front-end.

 ## Usage